dx7er/Entity/README.md

 5. wifite

 ## How to Use?
-1. Use command `git clone https://github.com/naqviO7/Entity.git`
+1. Use command `git clone https://github.com/naqviO7/Entity.git` and clone Github Repo.
+2. Now Use Command `cd Entity/`.
+3. Use Command `pip install -r requirements.txt` to install required python modules.

+## How to Run?